 El Tintero II

-We love El Tintero for all kinds of seafood.
-Right on the beach, this restaurant is famous for the unique way of ordering.
-The waiters will come around with different plates of food shouting whatever they are offering such as “paella” or “espetos” and you flag them down for a dish.
-When you’ve finished, flag down one of the waiters shouting “mira mira mira y yo cobro” They will take your credit card or cash!
+El Tintero is the place to be for all kinds of seafood.
+Located right on the beach, this restaurant is famous for the unique way of ordering.
+The servers will come around with different plates of food shouting whatever they’re offering—“paella!” “espetos!”—and you flag them down for a dish.
+When you’ve finished, flag down one of the waiters shouting, “mira mira mira y yo cobro” to let them know you want to pay.
 Don’t be frightened away by the seemingly chaotic atmosphere.
-This is where the locals go.
-And you won’t be disappointed!
+This is where the locals go, and you won’t be disappointed.

 Chiringuito La Farola

 The classic place to eat an espeto is at a chiringuito (small restaurant located close to the sea or ocean) on the beach.
-If you are lucky enough to be in Malaga on a summer evening, I can’t imagine a better plan than heading down to the shore a bit early, enjoying a relaxing drink before dinner and then listening to the waves as you enjoy an espeto.
+If you’re lucky enough to be in Malaga on a summer evening, there’s no better plan than heading down to the shore a bit early, enjoying a relaxing drink before dinner and then listening to the waves as you enjoy an espeto.

 Miguelito el Cariñoso

-This is a favorite in my house, although it is farther out towards the neighborhood of Pedregalejo.
-With fresh caught seafood, simple decoration and proximity to the beach, there really isn’t much else that you will need!
+This is another local favorite, although it’s farther out towards the neighborhood of Pedregalejo.
+With freshly caught seafood, simple decoration and proximity to the beach, there really isn’t much else that you need.